Network SouthEast: History

 The relaunch was marked by the first 'Network Day', on 21 June 1986.
 For £3 passengers could travel anywhere within the Network.
 200 extra services were provided and over 200,000 passengers took advantage of the offer.
 There was a second Network Day on 13 September, and others in subsequent years, though passengers for these required a Network Card to qualify.

 Although NSE did not originally own or maintain infrastructure, it exercised control over almost all carrier core functions.
 NSE set its own goals and service standards in consultation with BR, and created its own management structure and oversight.
 BR allowed NSE to decide about scheduling, marketing, infrastructure enhancements, and rolling stock specifications on NSE-assigned lines and services.

 In April 1990, British Rail Chairman Bob Reid announced that sectorisation would be made complete, with regions disbanded by 1991–92 and the individual sectors becoming directly responsible for all operations other than a few core long-term planning and standards functions.
 Network SouthEast thus went from a business unit of around 300 staff to a major business operation with 38,000 staff and a £4.7 billion asset value – large enough to be ranked as the 15th-biggest business in the UK.

 Network SouthEast, like each other sector, was given primary responsibility for various assets (rolling stock, tracks, stations), and control resided with the primary user.
 Other sectors could negotiate access rights and rent facilities, using their own resources.
 NSE was able to exert much greater control and accountability over both its operating budget and service quality than BR could under its Regions.
 Relations were generally good between NSE and other sectors, although operating pressures sometimes forced staff to use equipment and assets belonging to other sectors to meet immediate needs.

 On 1 April 1994, Network SouthEast was disbanded with its operations transferred to train operating units ready for privatisation.

 Network Railcard

-Although NSE ceased to exist in 1994, the grouping of services that it defined before privatisation remain grouped by the Network Railcard, which can be bought for £30 and which offers a 34% discount for adults and 60% discount for accompanying children after 10:00 on weekdays and all day at weekends (subject to a minimum weekday fare of £13).
+Although NSE ceased to exist in 1994, the grouping of services that it defined before privatisation remain grouped by the Network Railcard, which can be bought for £35 and which offers a 34% discount for adults and 60% discount for accompanying children after 10:00 on weekdays and all day at weekends (subject to a minimum weekday fare of £13).
 Holders of annual season tickets for journeys within the Network area, including on London Underground, are issued with a "Gold Card" which gives them similar privileges to the Network Railcard.

 Subdivisions

-NSE was broken down into various sub-divisions..